FedDTG:Federated Data-Free Knowledge Distillation via Three-Player Generative Adversarial Networks: Method

-where CE stands for cross entropy. $\mathbf{C}_k$ should not only correctly classify the local data, but also correctly classify the fake samples generated by $\mathbf{G}_k$.
-With the help of $\mathbf{G}_k$, $\mathbf{C}_k$ will not overfit the local training dataset, resulting in model drift, especially in some extreme non-iid cases (for example, each client has only one category of data). $\mathbf{C}_k$ needs to minimize the following objective function:
+where CE stands for cross-entropy loss function. $\mathbf{C}_k$ must accurately classify both the local data and the fake samples generated by $\mathbf{G}_k$.
+With the support of $\mathbf{G}_k$, $\mathbf{C}_k$ can avoid overfitting to the local training dataset, thereby reducing the risk of model drift. $\mathbf{C}_k$ needs to minimize the following objective function:

-Our local three-player GAN training is similar to \cite{DBLP:conf/mva/VandenhendeBNG19}.
-Howeer their generator is used to output hard samples to help the classifier train faster, while our $\mathbf{G}_k$ is used to help the $\mathbf{C}_k$ learn the global objective function better.
+Our local three-player GAN training is similar to \cite{vandenhende2019three}.
+However, their generator is designed to produce hard samples to accelerate the classifier's training, while our $\mathbf{G}_k$ is employed to help the $\mathbf{C}_k$ learn the global objective function better.